-The Knowledge Graph is the foundation of your search experience: it is a structured database made up of entities and fields that store the important facts about your brand.
+Yext Content is the foundation of your search experience: it uses a knowledge graph made up of entities and fields that store the important facts about your brand.

-Yext Search uses Named Entity Recognition to turn an unstructured question into a structured query of the Knowledge Graph.
+Yext Search uses Named Entity Recognition to turn an unstructured question into a structured query of Content.
 By identifying what types of information your users seek, Yext Search quickly and accurately surfaces results that directly respond to the searcher's intent.

 What is a Knowledge Graph?

 Google launched its Knowledge Graph in 2012, but many brands today still haven't done the same.
-However, a Knowledge Graph is critical for providing structured answers to users.
+However, Yext Content uses a knowledge graph for providing structured answers to users.

 Searching a Knowledge Graph

 Named Entity Recognition (NER) is the process of identifying words in each query and classifying them into entity types.
-By aligning the tokens with how information is stored in the Knowledge Graph, Search can quickly and accurately surface the best results.
+By aligning the tokens with how information is stored in the Content knowledge graph, Search can quickly and accurately surface the best results.

 Yext Search automatically applies NER to every query to tag tokens and token spans.
 Search automatically filters search results based on these tags.
 For example, Search will automatically turn the query "Financial Advisor in New York who speaks Mandarin" into a structured graph query with the following filters: